Awareness of potential hazards can help prevent injury, illness

 But when you get up for your breaks, be careful.

-"Several of my patients have mentioned to me that in their offices there are stray cords and boxes in places where you could trip over them or where they could fall on you," Baeza says.
+"Several of my patients have mentioned to me that in their offices there are stray cords and boxes in places where you could trip over them or where they could fall on you," Graham says.
 "You have to be very aware of your work environment.
 If it's possible to designate someone in the workplace who can deal with safety issues, that is ideal."

 Another major break-time hazard is food.

-"We should try to be alert to the fact that the sugary treats we all bring to work to celebrate a birthday or just because it's Friday can become part of a trend that leads to long-term health problems such as obesity and diabetes," Baeza says.
+"We should try to be alert to the fact that the sugary treats we all bring to work to celebrate a birthday or just because it's Friday can become part of a trend that leads to long-term health problems such as obesity and diabetes," Graham says.

 "It's nice to have some treats but better for us in the long run if this can be balanced with healthy options.
 I think events calling for food occur often enough that we should try to bring in a healthy array of foods."

 So if you're planning a celebration at work, try including options such as fruit, nuts, vegetables or yogurt.
-Baeza also suggests organizing office potlucks to which everyone brings a healthy part of a meal.
+Graham also suggests organizing office potlucks to which everyone brings a healthy part of a meal.

 "Sharing good habits with your coworkers can increase everyone's motivation," she says.